-The treatment area includes 1.18 acres of parking installed in 2018 that was previously treated with an engineered stormwater wetland.
+The treatment area includes parking installed in 2018 that was previously treated with an engineered stormwater wetland.
 This project will add parking and drop off to the improved building.
-Runoff from the new PGIS will mix with the 1.18 acre parking area so they will all be treated at the same BMP.
+Runoff from the new PGIS will mix with the existing parking area so they will all be treated at the same BMP.
+See Section 4.2 for treatment areas.
+Runoff treatment calculations are attached in Appendix A.